David French: Career

 French has authored several books, including the non-fiction Divided We Fall (2020).

+French is a former senior editor of The Dispatch, and occasionally a contributing writer for The Atlantic.
+French is a distinguished visiting professor of public policy at Lipscomb University, his alma mater.

 French became a New York Times columnist in January 2023.

-LGBT issues
+LGBTQ issues

-In August 2017, French was one of several co-authors of the so-called Nashville Statement, which affirmed "that it is sinful to approve of homosexual immorality or transgenderism and that such approval constitutes an essential departure from Christian faithfulness and witness."
-The statement was criticized by pro-LGBT Christians and LGBT campaigners, as well as by several conservative religious figures.
+In August 2017, French was one of several co-authors of the Nashville Statement, which affirmed "that it is sinful to approve of homosexual immorality or transgenderism and that such approval constitutes an essential departure from Christian faithfulness and witness."
+The statement was criticized by pro-LGBTQ Christians and LGBTQ rights activists, as well as by several conservative religious figures.

 In November 2022, French announced that he had "changed his mind" on the legal recognition of same-sex marriage, although stating he was still morally opposed to the matter.
 He wrote that his "reasoning tracked my lifelong civil libertarian beliefs" and that: Millions of Americans have formed families and live their lives in deep reliance on Obergefell being good law.
-It would be profoundly disruptive and unjust to rip out the legal superstructure around which they’ve ordered their lives.
+It would be profoundly disruptive and unjust to rip out the legal superstructure around which they've ordered their lives.